R/eim-class.R

 A (b x g) matrix representing group votes per ballot box.

-A path to a JSON file containing X and W fields, stored as nested arrays.
+A path to a JSON file containing X, W (and optionally V) fields, stored as nested arrays.
 It may contain additional fields with other attributes, which will be added to the returned object.

 Integer specifying how many times to run the EM algorithm.

-Boolean, if TRUE, allows a mismatch between the voters and votes for each ballot-box, only works if method is "mvn_cdf", "mvn_pdf", "mult" and "mcmc".
+Boolean, if TRUE, allows a mismatch between the voters and votes for each ballot-box.
 If FALSE, throws an error if there is a mismatch.
 By default it is TRUE.
+See Notes for more details.

 An optional integer indicating the random seed for the randomized algorithms.
 This argument is only applicable if initial_prob = "random" or method is either "mcmc" or "mvn_cdf".
 Aditionally, it sets the random draws of the ballot boxes.